Foundation-Devices/passport-firmware/DEVELOPMENT.md

     cp x86/release/cosign ~/.local/bin   # You can run `echo $PATH` to see the list of possible places you can put this file

-Next you want to sign the firmware twice.
+Next you need to sign the firmware twice.
 The `cosign` tool appends `-signed` to the end of the main filename each time it signs.
 Assuming you are still in the `ports/stm32` folder run the following:

-    # TODO: Update once final signing flow is in place
+    # TODO: Update command arguments once final signing flow is in place
     cosign -f build-Passport/firmware.bin -k 1 -v 0.9
     cosign -f build-Passport/firmware-signed.bin -k 2